 The Court is committed to training its judicial officers and employees on strategies to communicate with LEP individuals.
-The Court's Education and Development Unit and its Judicial Education Seminars Program incorporate language access issues in core course offerings.
+The Court's Training and Support Unit, Education and Development Unit, and its Judicial Education Seminars Program incorporate language access issues in core course offerings.
 At this time, those educational opportunities include:

 - New Judges Orientation;

-- Judges College;
+- Judicial officer training on the use of court interpreters and language competency;

 - Orienting and onboarding new employees;

+- JAT 101: Overview of Language Access;

+- Language Access Overview for JusticeCorps members;

 - Overview of the Court;

-- Family Law, Civil and Criminal courtroom process and procedure;
+- Family Law, Civil and Criminal overviews;

-- Customer Service: addressing the needs of diverse Court users;
+- Customer Service: Addressing the Needs of Diverse Court Users;

 - Customer Service in the Courts;

-- Diversity and cultural Awareness;
+- Diversity and Cultural Awareness;

 - Legal terminology training (in English) available for certified bilingual staff;

 - Telephone Etiquette;

-- Court Interpreter Minimum Continuing Education (CIMCE) certified courses;
+- Court Interpreter Minimum Continuing Education (CIMCE) certified courses; and

-- State-wide conferences on language access or conferences that include sessions dedicated to topics on language access, and
+- State-wide conferences on language access or conferences that include sessions dedicated to topics on language access.

-- Judicial officer orientation on the use of court interpreters and language competency.